 We view distressing events daily and are able to tuck this in a pocket of our consciousness until eventually panic attach grips our spirits and anything social seems beyond reason.
 The human condition to feel what we see and hear is numbed, boxed away in the normal.
 The new normal is violence.
 The new normal leaves little space for anyone to feel the violence.

-CAGE has been played in Italy, the USA, Hong Kong, Spin, Holland, Slovenia, Argentina, Canada and Mexico as a solo, as a duet and in some cases as a group piece with live musicians.
+CAGE has been played in Italy, the USA, Hong Kong, Spain, Holland, Slovenia, Argentina, Canada, France and Mexico as a solo, as a duet and in some cases as a group piece with live musicians.

 GROUP WORK (on-going)